Gaojunfeng/Document/README.md

 Document
 ========

-The document that i writed with my working learning
+The document wase writed with my working learning

-Maybe those document have some errors
+Maybe those documents have some errors

 I just provide for reference